 Each campus has a campus behavior coordinator to apply discipline management techniques and administer consequences for certain student misconduct, as well as provide a point of contact for student misconduct.
-The contact information for each campus behavior coordinator is available on the district's website at www.brazosisd.net and is listed below:

-Eric P. Cormier ecormier@brazosisd.net (979)478-6000
+The contact information for each campus behavior coordinator is available on the district's website at www.brazosisd.net and the coordinator for this campus is Eric P. Cormier and he can be contacted at ecormier@brazosisd.net, (979) 478-6000.